grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=38 (0x26) - Stream Data with zone
-    VSCP_TYPE_INFORMATION_STREAM_DATA_WITH_ZONE
-A steam of information from a node can be reported with this event.
+    VSCP_TYPE_INFORMATION_STREAM_DATA_WITH_ZONEA steam of information from a node can be reported with this event.
 This can be a serial RS-232 channel or some other sequential stream.

  | Data byte | Description                                                                                                                                                                                                                                  |
  | :---------: | -----------                                                                                                                                                                                                                                  |